 - While the building is an innovative green building, it is open and airy.
 It’s also about ten degrees cooler up in the Redwoods, so dress in layers.

 - Even with reservations, it gets crowded around lunchtime, especially at the interactive workstations.

 - While my daughter loved working on her art, the markers provided are not washable, and tend to rub off; we got ink stains everywhere!

 Other considerations for visiting Chabot Space and Science

-- Changing tables are in all restrooms!
+- Changing tables are in all restrooms.

-- Roberts Regional Recreation Area is an epic playground and only a half mile away should you want to get some fresh air after your visit to Chabot
+- Roberts Regional Recreation Area is an epic playground and only a half-mile away should you want to get some fresh air after your visit to Chabot

 - Tickets can be purchased online or at the welcome desk.
 You can also reserve free tickets through your library’s Discover and Go program.
 I recently got an epic deal on a family membership and it’s been totally worth it.

-[All photos by Julia Gidwani for 510families, all rights reserved]
+[Photos by 510families, all rights reserved]